serverless/blog/posts/2018-01-11-serverless-application-for-long-running-process-fargate-lambda.md

 Click the 'Create' button to create the container definition, task definition, service and the cluster.

 That should display a screen with all the items showing as 'complete'.
-You can trhen click on the 'View Service' button to view the service that was created:
+You can then click on the 'View Service' button to view the service that was created:

 ![Setup Complete](https://user-images.githubusercontent.com/8188/34741644-4eec4900-f551-11e7-91e0-24173807dbc8.png)
 *Figure 12*: Setup Complete